 “Thirumurai” in Tamil means holy division.
-It is a compendium of songs or hymns praising of Lord Shiva that were compiled between the 6th and 11th century by various poets-saints in South India.
+It is a compendium of songs or hymns praising of Lord Shiva that were compiled between the 6th and 11th centuries by various poets-saints in South India.

 Panniru Thirumurai, consisting of 12 volumes, is a collection of songs, hymns, scriptures and literary texts by twenty-seven renowned poets-saints.
 These are highly regarded literary works in Hindu mythology.

 Though the local Dikshithars from Chidambaram opposed this mission, the King intervened and helped Nambi procure these scripts and complete his task of compiling and arranging them.
-It is also believed that significance portion of these scripts were lost or destroyed by the lack of preservation in the Chidambaram temple.
+It is also believed that a significant portion of these scripts was lost or destroyed by the lack of preservation in the Chidambaram temple.

-Nambi Andar Nambi arranged the works of three famous poet-saints – Thirugnanasampandhar, Thirunavukkarasar (Appar) and Sundaramurthy Nayanar in the first seven volumes.
+Nambi Andar Nambi arranged the works of three famous poet-saints – Thirugnanasampandhar, Thirunavukkarasar (Appar), and Sundaramurthy Nayanar in the first seven volumes.
 These seven volumes came to be known as “Devaram”.
-Of these seven volumes, the works by Thirugnanasambanthar constitutes the first three volumes and is known as “Thirukkadaikappu”.
+Of these seven volumes, the works by Thirugnanasambanthar constitute the first three volumes and are known as “Thirukkadaikappu”.
 Similarly, the works by Thirunavukkarasar constituting the next three volumes came to be known as Appar’s Devaram.
-Sundaramurthy Nayanar’s works constitute a single volume and is called “Thiruppattu”.
+Sundaramurthy Nayanar’s works constitute a single volume and are called “Thiruppattu”.

 During the course of time, a strong need was felt to include the literary works of other scholars to the compilation that Nami Andar Nambi had done.

 Adding on to the previous seven volumes, “Thiruvasakam and Thiruchitrambala Kovayar” by Manickavasagar was included as the 8th volume.